-- A Community Support Guide for Alternatives to Inpatient Mental Health Treatment – Helps people better understand mental health care in Texas.
+- A Community Support Guide for Alternatives to Inpatient Mental Health Treatment, September 2022– Helps people better understand mental health care in Texas.
 This guide provides basic information regarding the services available across the state and the organizations that can help people get connected to these resources.

 - Hogg Foundation – Blogs and email digests on mental health news.